A note on constructing sharp examples for $L^{p}$ norms of eigenfunctions and quasimodes near submanifolds: Predicting the correct scale

 \section{Predicting the correct scale}

-In this section we discuss the heuristics of the semiclassical proof (for whole manifold and submanifold estimates).
+In this section we discuss the heuristics of the semiclassical proof.
 The details of the proof can be found in \cite{koch} and \cite{tacy09} and we will not address them here.
 The semiclassical approach to eigenfunction estimates is to study quasimodes, that is functions such that

 or more generally where $p(x,hD)$ is a semiclassical pseudodifferential operator,

 whose symbol, $p(x,\xi)$ satisfies the admissibility criteria \begin{itemize} \item[1)] If $p(x_{0},\xi_{0})=0$ then $\nabla_{\xi}p(x_{0},\xi_{0})\neq{}0$ \item[2)] The characteristic set $\{\xi\mid{}p(x_{0},\xi)=0\}$ has positive definite second fundamental form. \end{itemize} For Laplacian eigenfunctions the semiclassical symbol $p(x,\xi)=|\xi||_{g}^{2}-1$ so clearly this is admissible.
 In fact in the flat case the characteristic set is the $n-1$ sphere (the canonical example of a hypersurface with positive definite second fundamental form).
 Quasimodes, as distinct from eigenfunctions, have the nice property that they remain quasimodes under localisation so we may work locally.
 It is relatively easy to show that contributions localised away from the characteristic set are small.
 Therefore we may work locally around some point $(x_{0},\xi_{0})$ such that $p(x_{0},\xi_{0})=0$.
 To prove $L^{p}$ estimates we perform the following steps